allisonLMT/Dogify/README.md

 All color combinations were tested with https://webaim.org/resources/contrastchecker/ to ensure that accessibility guidelines were met.

 ### 8.3 Skip To Content:
-Skip to Content links on each page are hidden until they are in focus, then they appear and allow the user to move directly to the content without listening to the navigation.
+Skip to Content links on each page are hidden until they are in focus, then they appear and allow the user's screen reader to by-pass the navigation and proceed directly to the main content.

 ### 8.4 Sizing in rem:
 Sizing is done in rem (instead of px) to respect the font-size preferences set by the user.